 - 1. Determine if courses are transferable. - 2.
-See if a course meets a requirement of the CSU General Education Certification requirements or IGETC. - Find out what courses at Saddleback College meet major preparation requirements at many CSU and UC campuses.
+See if a course meets a requirement of the CSU General Education Certification requirements or IGETC. - 3.
+Find out what courses at Saddleback College meet major preparation requirements at many CSU and UC campuses.

 Note: Not all universities have all of the transfer information available on ASSIST.
 Please see a counselor for more information. - 4.
 SEE A COUNSELOR: Students are advised to contact a counselor for more information and for details regarding other transfer agreements and options not available on ASSIST.
 Counselors have up-to-date information often not available on ASSIST.
-Stop by the Counseling Department in SSC 167 (949) 582-4572 or the Transfer Center in SSC 225B (949) 582-4328 to schedule an appointment.
+Contact the Counseling Department in GW 201-1 (949) 582-4572 or the Transfer Center in GW 287 (949) 582-4328 to schedule an appointment.